LSM-based Storage Techniques: A Survey: LSM-tree Basics

 Let the size ratio of a given LSM-tree be $T$, and suppose the LSM-tree contains $L$ levels.
-In practice, for a stable LSM-tree where the volume of inserts equals the volume of deletes (updates), $L$ remains static.
+In practice, for a stable LSM-tree where the volume of inserts equals the volume of deletes, $L$ remains static.
 Let $B$ denote the page size, that is, the number of entries that each data page can store, and let $P$ denote the number of pages of a memory component.
-As a result, a memory component will contain at most $B\cdot P$ entries, and level $i$ will contain at most $ T^i \cdot B\cdot P$ entries.
-Given $N$ total entries, the largest level contains approximately $N\cdot \frac{T-1}{T}$ entries since it is $T$ times larger than the previous level.
-Thus, the total number of levels for $N$ entries can be approximated as $L = \ceil{\log_T{\frac{N}{B\cdot P} \cdot \frac{T-1}{T}}}$.
+As a result, a memory component will contain at most $B\cdot P$ entries, and level $i$ ($i \ge 0$ )will contain at most $ T^{i+1} \cdot B\cdot P$ entries.
+Given $N$ total entries, the largest level contains approximately $N\cdot \frac{T}{T+1}$ entries since it is $T$ times larger than the previous level.
+Thus, the number of levels for $N$ entries can be approximated as $L = \ceil{\log_T{(\frac{N}{B\cdot P} \cdot \frac{T}{T+1}} )}$.

 The write cost, which is also referred to as write amplification in the literature, measures the amortized I/O cost of inserting an entry into an LSM-tree.
 It should be noted that this cost measures the overall I/O cost for this entry to be merged into the largest level since inserting an entry into memory does not incur any disk I/O. For leveling, a component at each level will be merged $T-1$ times until it fills up and is pushed to the next level.
-When the $i^{th}$ ($1\le i \le T$) component arrives at level $L$, it will be merged with the existing component at level $L$, which contains the entries that arrived with the previous $i-1$ components.
-As a result, each entry will be merged (written) on average $T/2$ times at level $L$.
-For tiering, on the other hand, multiple components at each level are merged only once and are pushed to the next level directly.
+For tiering, multiple components at each level are merged only once and are pushed to the next level directly.
 Since each disk page contains $B$ entries, the write cost for each entry will be $O(T\cdot \frac{L}{B})$ for leveling and $O(\frac{L}{B})$ for tiering.